Sign up to our Newsletter

 If it makes you feel better, Kim Kardashian failed the baby bar exam (a less extensive bar exam for first-year law students in California) three times and passed on her fourth!

-2. What To Do if You Keep Failing the Bar?
+2. What To Do If You Keep Failing the Bar?

 You can try to take the bar exam in another state.
-Sometimes a location change can make a huge difference in your performance.
+Sometimes, a location change can make a huge difference in your performance.
 However, if you were unsuccessful on the bar exam in one state but passed the exam in another, you will only be able to practice law in the state you passed.

 There is more good news.
 There are many states that have no limits on how many times you can take the bar exam.
 According to BarExam, these states are: